 “OK.
 Five more minutes.”

+I have to remain focused.
 This is a big weekend for me, bigger than even I first anticipated.
 I have a lot to prove, to myself as well as everyone else.
-I have a lot to lose, if I don’t deliver what people are expecting of me.
-The one question I can’t stop asking myself, though, is, what do I actually have to gain…?
+I have a lot to lose, if I don’t deliver what people are expecting of me; if I don’t keep that focus.
+A hell of a lot to lose…

 Copyright © Michelle Betham 2019